executablebooks/sphinx-design/README.md

 note that directly using classes should be used as a "last resort", and to please open an issue if you find you are commonly using a certain class.

-grids items cannot contain headers, is this in anyway possible with docutils structure?
+grids items cannot contain headers; is this in anyway possible with docutils structure?

-- directives:
-  - dropdowns (optional), dropdown
-  - tabs (optional), tab

-- roles:
-  - icons: opticon, fa

 naming of directives/roles: standard prefix?

-How to handle JS

 handle latex

-is `grid`/`grid-item` both having `columns`, with different meanings, confusing?

 card header/footer syntax?